 Nature’s Inspiration is Committee for Green Foothills’ premier celebration to honor an individual who has dedicated their life to protecting nature.
 Past honorees include Congresswomen Anna Eshoo and Jackie Speier; Pete McCloskey, Co-Founder of Earth Day; and Peter Douglas, former California Coastal Commission chief.

 Our 2017 honoree is Joan Baez, local legend, famed American folk singer, songwriter and activist known for songs like ‘The Night They Drove Old Dixie Down’ and ‘Diamonds and Rust.’
-She has used her talent to inspire generations of people across the world to rise up and make our world a better place.
+She has used her talent to inspire generations of people to rise up and make our world a better place.
 Join us for hors d’oeuvres and wine as we pay tribute to Joan in grateful recognition of her lifetime of environmental and social justice activism.
-Our venue, Coyote Ranch, is nestled in the beautiful Coyote Valley, the 7,000+ acres of threatened greenbelt between San Jose and Morgan Hill.
+Our venue, Coyote Ranch, is nestled in the beautiful Coyote Valley, the threatened greenbelt between San Jose and Morgan Hill.

 Can’t attend, but still want to support?
 Donate here